ThinkDataEd/curriculum/docs/unit4/lesson7.md

         #Next, we will square each residual:
         datasetA <- mutate(datasetA, sq_res=residual^2)
-        #Finally, we use the mean function to sum up the squared residuals
+        #Finally, we use the mean function to:
-        #and divide by 10 to find our mean squared deviation:
+        #sum up the squared residuals and divide by 10 to find our mean squared deviation:
         mean(~sq_res, data=datasetA)

     This process gives us the mean squared error of 22.05.

     **<u>Note to teacher:</u>** The value of the mean squared error will always be in square units.
 In order to convert back to the original units, simply take the square root of the mean squared error. <br> Interpretation: When using the Q1 height to make predictions about all heights, our predictions will typically be off by <img src="https://latex.codecogs.com/gif.latex?\inline&space;\sqrt{22.05}=4.6957" title="\sqrt{22.05}=4.6957" /> inches.

+    Here is the vector of heights for Dataset B:

+        heightB <- c(70.1, 72, 68.9, 61.8, 70.9, 59.8, 72, 65, 66.1, 68.9)

 8. Distribute the *A Tale of Two Rules* handout ([LMR_4.7](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.7_A Tale of Two Rules.pdf)).
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.7_A Tale of Two Rules.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_4.7](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.7_A Tale of Two Rules.pdf)</div>